beaker-project/beaker/documentation/user-guide/systems/sharing.rst

 ===============================

 By default, when a new system is added to Beaker only the owner has access to use it.
-There are a number of mechanisms which you can use to share your system with other Beaker users.
+You can use loans to temporarily grant another user exclusive access to a system, or set access policy rules for fine-grained control over which Beaker users can use or administer the system.

 .. _loaning-systems: